-4. Guiding Principal #5 (GP5) Reserve - Water Utility Enterprise Fund contributions in the form of additional, incremental, dedicated and segregated funds exclusively for water conservation programs, recycled water, purified water, wastewater treatment plant environment updates, automatic meter infrastructure (AMI) updates, or dedicated environmental focused grants from FY 2019 through FY 2024, subject to 20% matching funds from the communities receiving Valley Water contributions.
-This funding source is limited to communities/agencies that currently pay State Water Project tax but receive an average of 85% of their water supply from non-District managed supplies.
-Valley Water's contributions shall not exceed the State Water Project taxes paid by these communities/agencies.
-Any unspent funds shall be returned to Valley Water by FY 2025-26.
-The GP5 reserve was established in FY 2019-20, and will continue through FY 2025-26, as a sub-category of the Rate Stabilization Fund to set aside the unspent/unencumbered balances as approved by the Board in FY 2018-19 and subsequent years.
+4. Guiding Principal #5 (GP5) Reserve - Water Utility Enterprise Fund of additional, incremental, dedicated and segregated funds exclusively for water conservation programs, recycled water, purified water, wastewater treatment plant environment updates, Automatic Meter Infrastructure (AMI) updates, or dedicated environmental focused grants from FY 2019 through FY 2024, subject to 20% matching funds from the communities receiving Valley Water contributions.
+This funding source is limited to communities and agencies that currently pay State Water Project tax but receive an average of 85% of their water supply from non-Valley Water managed sources, and the Valley Water's contributions shall not exceed the State Water Project taxes paid by these communities and agencies.
+Any unspent funds shall be returned to Valley Water by FY 2026.
+The GP5 reserve was established in FY 2019-20, and will continue through FY 2025-26, as a sub-category of the Rate Stabilization Reserve to set aside the unspent/unencumbered balances approved by the Board in FY 2018-19.
 The minimum funding level for this reserve is \$0.
 The specific level is to be financially prudent and based on reasonably anticipated needs.

-In May 2018, Valley Water Board approved a resolution to establish GP5 - Equity and costs are important to allow certain communities/agencies to receive Valley Water
+In May 2018, the Valley Water Board approved a resolution to establish GP5 - Equity and costs are important, to allow certain communities and agencies to receive Valley Water contributions in the form